Azure/Microsoft.AVS.Management/docs/README.md

 ## Scripts should be able to check if a step was already done and skip to next step

 Things can go wrong and an initial installation attempt may partially complete before failure.
 In the interest of reducing operational support, the script should be smart enough to know what state the previous attempt is in and be able to either redo the steps leading up to it or skip past them if it can.

-## Private AVS resources
-Certain datacenter resources currently accessible in the scripting context are private AVS management objects and should not be made available to the user.
-Currently we provide following functions the script should use to filter out such resources:
-- `Get-ProtectedVMs` list internal AVS VMs.
-- `Get-ProtectedNetworks` list internal AVS networks.

-In the future AVS will make the internal resources inaccessible to the scripts, in the meantime the author must use these functions to filter them out as part of inputs validation.

 ## Uninstall script requirements